Convergence of Services at the City Level:

 City-level formation and activation of CCC

-- A directive from CMO should be issued towards formation of the committee as per NUHM 2017
+- A directive from CMO should be issued towards formation of the committee as per NUHM 2017 letter.

-- Following the directive, UHC should ensure that CCC is Collaboration required between the departments of Health, ICDS, DUDA, Education, Municipal Corporation/ ULB, FOGSI, private providers, IMA, development partners/ NGOs working in the field of urban health and development.
+- Following the directive, UHC should ensure that CCC is established.
+Collaboration required between the departments of Health, ICDS, DUDA, Education, Municipal Corporation/ ULB, FOGSI, private providers, IMA, development partners/ NGOs working in the field of urban health and development.

 - Prior to quarterly CCC meeting CMO should send an invitation letter to all the urban health stakeholders and NUHM officials to prepare presentation slides for discussion during the CCC meeting.
 (Refer to: sample invitation letter for City Coordination Committee).

 - CMO should chair the CCC meeting and NUHM officials should highlight the existing gaps identified through City Consultation Workshop/Know your city exercise which could be plugged with support from stakeholders.
 The committee can discuss issues around prioritizing FP and Adolescent and Youth Sexual and Reproductive Health (AYSRH), identifying FP and gender champions to build an enabling environment.
 It is crucial to ensure that the discussions encompass and address a diverse range of FP, AYSRH and gender-related issues by involving various stakeholders.
+The minutes of meetings should be documented and later to be released by CMO.
+(Refer to: sample list of stakeholders for city coordination committee; sample agenda - City Coordination Committee; and sample minutes of meetings of City Coordination Committee).

-- The action points emerged from CCC meetings should be adhered and reviewed in next CCC CMO/ACMO should facilitate preparation of a city health plan (Refer to: Sample urban health plan) and support in approval of the plan by CCC.
+- The action points emerged from CCC meetings should be adhered and reviewed in next CCC meeting.
+CMO/ACMO should facilitate preparation of a city health plan (Refer to: Sample urban health plan) and support in approval of the plan by CCC.

-- Out-Reach Camps (ORCs).
-Cross utilization of Information, Education and Communication (IEC) materials and distribution through community health workers of various departments should be encouraged to generate awareness on health issues including (Refer to: UHI-Government approved IEC materials).
+- Similarly, ward level and slum level convergence should be established which can be utilized for sharing of resources, such as AWC and DUDA premises for meetings or for community events like UHND and Out-Reach Camps (ORCs).
+Cross utilization of Information, Education and Communication (IEC) materials and distribution through community health workers of various departments should be encouraged to generate awareness on health issues including FP.
+(Refer to: UHI-Government approved IEC materials).

 Given that FP receives little emphasis from other community functionaries, it will be important to:

 - Orient community health workers on FP: Orient all community level workers through basic training on FP, gender inclusion including AWWs and DUDA workers.
-Without this understanding, workers are likely to neglect FP and fail to include it as a priority for convergent action (Refer to: UHI Government approved IEC materials, for orientation on FP).
+Without this understanding, workers are likely to neglect FP and fail to include it as a priority for convergent action (Refer to: UHI_Government approved IEC materials, for orientation on FP).
 Ensure that the benefits of FP and of gender integration for the health of women and children and their families are well understood by the trained AWWs and other community workers.

 - Provide a combination of integrated FP and MNCH services: Ensure collaboration among ASHA and AWWs to help in counseling pregnant women on FP when they come to the AWC for check-ups and supplementary nutrition.
 CHWs should seek an opportune moment during such interactions when they can talk about gender equality.
-They can also engage the couple through gender sensitization games such as white and black marble game to change the mindset of son preference, Kranti Bhranti an interactive game of Rashtriya Kishore Swasthya Karyakram (RKSK).
+They can also engage the couple through gender sensitization games such as white and black marble game to change the mind-set of son preference, Kranti Bhranti an interactive game of Rashtriya Kishore Swasthya Karyakram (RKSK).

-- Support in formation of Mahila Arogya Samiti (MAS): Encourage other frontline workers to participate in strengthening existing women’s groups to form MAS through their membership and leadership roles.
-With their experience and presence in the community, DUDA link workers and AWWs can help ASHAs to form MAS where there are no women’s groups.
-(Refer to TCI India HIA- Strengthening MAS)

-- ASHA should sensitize MAS members on gender neutrality by using IEC or simulation games.
+- Support in formation of Mahila Arogya Samiti (MAS): Encourage other frontline workers to participate in strengthening existing women's groups to form MAS through their membership and leadership roles.
+With their experience and presence in the community, DUDA link workers and AWWs can help ASHAs to form MAS where there are no women's groups (Refer to TCI India HIA- Strengthening MAS).
+ASHA should sensitize MAS members on gender neutrality by using IEC or simulation games.
 Further, during MAS members home visits, such gender sensitization games can be used to promote shared decision-making among eligible couples.

-Utilize group meetings.
-Encourage frontline workers to conduct joint meetings with MAS and use MAS as a platform to provide women with FP and maternal health information and mobilize eligible couples to demand these services.
-AWWs during routine UHND sessions give information on FP and other mothers’ group meetings on nutrition at the AWC.
+- Utilize group meetings: Encourage frontline workers to conduct joint meetings with MAS and use MAS as a platform to provide women with FP and maternal health information and mobilize eligible couples to demand these services.
+AWWs during routine UHND sessions give information on FP and other mothers' group meetings on nutrition at the AWC.

 Roles and Responsibilities